sahahn/parc_scaling/docs/target_variables.md

 Summed Questions (before binarization):

 devhx_ss_8_alcohol_avg_p:
-Alcohol?
+Before the biological mother/you found out she was pregnant, but while she/you might have been pregnant with this child, did she/you use Alcohol?
 Average drinks per week?
 In the Developmental History survey, if "No" was endorsed for use of a substance, the answer for "Average drinks per week?" was stored as missing.
 Here we have replaced missing with "0".

 devhx_ss_9_alcohol_avg_p:
-Alcohol?
+Once you /biomom knew you/she were pregnant, were you/biomom using Alcohol?
 Average drinks per week?
 In the Developmental History survey, if "No" was endorsed for use of a substance, the answer for "Average drinks per week?" was stored as missing.
 Here we have replaced missing with "0".

 If greater than 0, set as yes.
 Otherwise, No.

-## Any Marijuana
+## Any Marijuana During Pregnancy
 ---------------------
 DEAP name: None
 Internal name: devhx_ss_marijuana_amt_p